brandontruggles/prIDE/README.md

 3. Navigate to the root `prIDE/` directory and type the command `npm install` to install all of our Node.js dependencies.

-4. If you wish to contribute to our project, you must install gulp-cli with `npm install -g gulp-cli`.

 ## Running prIDE

 The easiest way to run prIDE is to navigate to the root `prIDE/` directory and type the command `npm start`.
 This will automatically launch the Express server for the front-end, as well as the websocket server for the back-end.